MicroBlocksCN/smallvm/README.md

 ```

 It is also possible to develop using mbed's online compiler.
 In fact, this project started out
-that way and was exported to the GCC ARM toolchain.
+that way, then was exported to the GCC ARM toolchain.
+The mbed online compiler is very easy to use and probably sufficient for most people.

 It should be possible to develop for some ARM-based Arduinos using the Arduino library
 and toolchain, although that has not yet been explored.